A huge new patient survey has been release that shows acupuncture significantly exceeds national benchmarks for quality of care.

 Only 0.014% (13 people) reported a minor adverse effect, i.e. a bruise.
 None reported a major adverse effect

-The study was commissioned by American Speciality Health to see how satisfied their customers were with their acupuncture treatment.
+The study was commissioned by American Speciality Health to see how satisfied their customers were with their acupuncture treatments.
 It was conducted by an independent third-party group specialising in healthcare research using a government developed survey tool.
 The study included 89,000 participants.
 Their average age was 60 and 75% were female.
 The participants predominantly suffered with musculoskeletal problems, the main two conditions being lower back pain and neck pain.

 This is the largest survey into acupuncture ever released and it has shown the highest levels of beneficial effects.
 It is hugely important for the field, the general public and healthcare providers.

 Until now there has been the perception that acupuncture is not that effective, perhaps only being a placebo, and certainly not as effective as standard medical treatments.
 There is also the notion that it is uncomfortable and perhaps even dangerous.
 This research demolishes all such perceptions.
-No placebo is effective in 93% of cases and I am unaware of any pharmacological treatment, especially for pain, with as few side-effects as acupuncture has been proved to have.
+No placebo is effective in 93% of cases and I am unaware of any pharmacological treatment, especially for pain, with as few side-effects as acupuncture has been shown to have.

 I hope that this research will be used by policy-makers to include acupuncture in national health services.
 It would be great if they could catch up with the evidence and recommendations, especially as it is showing that it is more effective, safer, and in many cases more cost effective than conventional treatments.
 Acupuncture already has over 1000 recommendations from national and international health organisations, including The World Health Organisation, The National Institute of Clinical Excellence, The American College of Physicians and many more.